boblongmore/ansiblefest2022/README.md

 # Ansiblefest2022
 ## 1281 - Network Troubleshooting as Code

+## Summary

+## Example Output

+An example of the report generated in markdown is availale in [playbooks/documentation/rtr-health-report.md](playbooks/documentation/rtr-health-report.md)

 ## Required ansible collections are documented in the execution-environment/requirements.yml file
 ### ServiceNow ITSM collection
 The ITSM module used in this demo is accessible through [Red Hat Automation Hub](https://console.redhat.com/ansible/automation-hub/repo/published/servicenow/itsm "console.redhat.com").